iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/connection.md

 #### Structure

-The general structure of the invitation message is described in the [Out Of Band Messages of the DIDComm specification](https://github.com/decentralized-identity/didcomm-messaging/blob/49935b7b119591a009ce61d044ba9ad6fa40c7b7/docs/spec-files/out_of_band.md).
+The general structure of the invitation message is described in the [Out Of Band Messages of the DIDComm specification][OUT_OF_BAND].
 Note that the invitation message may be [signed](https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message) to provide [tamper resistance](https://identity.foundation/didcomm-messaging/spec/#tamper-resistant-oob-messages).

 The actual invitation is contained in the `attachments` field in the message, which is structured as follows: